awyl/Build-PowerMonkey/README.md

 # Build PowerMonkey

- These scripts are created to ease the so many steps to build [PowerMonkey](https://github.com/psyq321/PowerMonkey).
-If you do not understand what you are doing, you probably shouldn't be running this.
-Read about EFI and boot process.
-PowerMonkey github has a good explanation.
+***
+**All credit goes to respective developers of the software used.**
+***
 ## <u>DISCLAIMER</u>
 I merely provide you a script to build PowerMoney EFI because it is not the easiest task.
 Using these EFI binaries are potentially dangerous and could damage your computer.
 I am not responsible for any damages that might cause.
 Use at your own risk.

+***

+A [blog post](https://mreggtart.com/posts/undervolting-windows-11-powermonkey) is written for this repository.

+These scripts are created to ease the so many steps to build [PowerMonkey](https://github.com/psyq321/PowerMonkey).
+If you do not understand what you are doing, you probably shouldn't be running this.
+Read about EFI and boot process.
+PowerMonkey github has a good explanation.

 ## Software Used
 - https://github.com/tianocore/edk2 stable202108